Info for RSA and RCG Students

 Not all Australia Post outlets process RSA/RCG competency card applications.
-Check which participating outlet is nearest to you using the Australia Post outlet finder on our photo competency card web page.
+Check which participating outlet is nearest to you using the Australia Post outlet finder at the top of the page.

 You can book an appointment time with Australia Post either by booking online via the Australia Post outlet finder or calling 137 678.
 You need to attend the interview in person and have you photo and signature taken.

 - You must ensure the value of your identity documents TOTALS 100 POINTS OR MORE from the list of documents below